 13. Buy at least one piece of fine art

 Our current “collection” consists of one piece, so it would be nice to get to at least two in the next eight years.
-(And I’m not talking about buying the Mona Lisa or a stolen Rembrandt… we have plenty of great artists locally!)
+(And I’m not talking about something from a pricey auction — we have plenty of great artists locally!)

 14. Read tarot at a party or other large event